911-Secure/Gatekeeper/README.md

 - In rare circumstances, typing in a full address for a new or updated location does not invoke automatic validation.
 In such a case, resizing the window (even slightly) resolves the issue and validation occurs.

 #### Revisions
-- Prevent multiple instances of Sentry Gatekeeper from starting up.
+- Added code to prevent multiple instances of Sentry Gatekeeper from starting up.
 Subsequent attempts to start Gatekeeper will bring users to the Locations page in the currently running Gatekeeper.

 ### 1.2.0
 - **Public Release**: The first public release of Sentry Gatekeeper